Miami – Laser Gum Depigmentation (Laser Gum Bleaching)

 - The results achieved with this procedure can last a lifetime.

-How Much Does a Laser Gum Depigmentation Treatment in Miami Cost?
+How Much Does a Laser Gum Depigmentation (Laser Gum Bleaching) Treatment in Miami Cost?

 As with any procedure, the cost of depigmentation treatments varies depending on the specific needs of the patient.
-The only way to determine how much a depigmentation procedure will cost is to schedule a complimentary initial consultation with Dr. Lamas at Lamas Dental Specialists in Miami.
+The only way to determine how much a depigmentation procedure will cost is to schedule an initial consultation with Dr. Lamas at Lamas Dental Specialists in Miami.

 Dr. William P. Lamas Reviewed by Elena Garcia